 The doctor may use a coagulation test called the prothrombin time or PT test.
-This test draws blood using a small needle.
-Chemicals are added to the blood, which is then observed to see how long it takes to clot.
+They take a small blood sample and then add chemicals to observe how long it takes to clot.

-If a person is diagnosed with vitamin K deficiency, they will be given a vitamin K supplement called phytonadione.
+If a person develops a vitamin K deficiency, a healthcare provider will give them a vitamin K supplement called phytonadione.

-The dosage given depends on the age and health of the individual.
-The usual dose of phytonadione for adults ranges from 1 to 25 mcg.
+The dosage depends on the age and health of the individual.
+The usual dose of phytonadione for adults ranges from

 A doctor will also consider whether a person is taking anticoagulants, as these can interact with vitamin K.

-Vitamin K administered at birth can prevent a deficiency occurring in newborn babies.
-It is usually given as a shot.
+Vitamin K administered at birth, usually as a shot, can prevent a deficiency in newborn babies.

 A vitamin K shot is especially important for newborns under certain conditions.
 Risk factors for vitamin K deficiency bleeding include:

-- babies with mothers taking anti-seizure drugs, anticoagulants, or drugs for tuberculosis
+- maternal use of antiseizure drugs, anticoagulants, or drugs for tuberculosis

 - babies who have fat malabsorption due to gastrointestinal or liver disease

-Vitamin K deficiency in adults is very rare.
-However, if a deficiency is left untreated, it may result in excessive bleeding.
+Vitamin K deficiency in adults is very rare, as most people get sufficient vitamin K from their diet.
+If a deficiency does develop and remains untreated, it may result in excessive bleeding.